-Tilman Ruff is an infectious diseases and public health physician, with particular interests in vaccines and immunisation, and in the urgent public health imperative to abolish nuclear weapons.
-He is Associate Professor in the Nossal Institute for Global Health at the University of Melbourne, serves as International Medical Advisor to Australian Red Cross; and technical advisor to the Australian Agency for International Development (AusAID) and UNICEF on immunisation programs in Pacific Island countries.
+Tilman Ruff is an infectious diseases and public health physician, with particular interests in immunisation, travel medicine, the public health dimensions of nuclear technology, and the urgent public health imperative to abolish nuclear weapons.
+He is Associate Professor in the Nossal Institute for Global Health in the School of Population and Global Health at the University of Melbourne, and serves as International Medical Advisor to Australian Red Cross.